Yes, you can take multivitamins during pregnancy.

 Do You Need to Take Supplements During Pregnancy?

-Probably yes, because it's recommended that all pregnant women take folic acid and iodine supplements [1].
+Probably yes, because it's recommended by NHS Inform that all pregnant women take folic acid and iodine supplements [1].

 Of course, it's better to get all the nutrients from a healthy diet rather than supplements.

-Eating a variety of nutritious foods and maintaining a balanced diet should meet both your and your baby's vitamin needs.
+I always tell my patient that eating a variety of nutritious foods and maintaining a balanced diet should meet both their's and their baby's vitamin needs.

 However, if you have a known deficiency or dietary gaps, your doctor might advise you to take a daily multivitamin.